danhuynh23/Illum/README.md

 - Images are automatically resized to optimize processing
 - Temporary files are cleaned up after processing
 - WebSocket connection is maintained for real-time communication
+- Recommended input video frame rate: 25fps
+- Real-time inference can achieve 30fps+ on NVIDIA Tesla V100

+## Limitations

+- Resolution: The face region size is 256 x 256.
+For higher resolution, consider using super-resolution models like GFPGAN
+- Identity preservation: Some facial details (mustache, lip shape, color) may not be perfectly preserved
+- Jitter: Some jitter may occur due to single-frame generation

 ## Contributing